Fracton magnetohydrodynamics: Magnetic subdiffusion

 \subsection{Maxwell's equations with vector charge}

 The rank-two Maxwell's equations for symmetric tensor $E$ and $B$ fields and vector densities for the matter content are given by

+Unlike sections \ref{sec:R2EM} and \ref{sec:Rank-N}, the tensor fields $E^{\,}_{ij}$ and $B^{\,}_{ij}$ now transform in a reducible representation of $\SO{3}$, $\irrep{5}\oplus\irrep{1}$.
 Continuity equations for the electric and magnetic charges can be recovered by taking the divergence on one index of Faraday's \eqref{eq:R2VectorFaraday} and Amp\`ere's \eqref{eq:R2VectorAmpere} laws, respectively.
 The continuity equations are given by